m4ykk/gacusan.github.io/README.md

 ## ⚙️ Setup

-1. Create a folder named `gaming-mouse-site`.
-2. Inside, create the seven files listed above.
-3. Copy and paste the corresponding code into each file.
+1. Clone this repository to your local machine.
+2. Ensure you have an **`images`** folder containing placeholder assets (e.g., `mouse-hero.jpg`).
-4. Open `home.html` in your web browser.
+3. Open `home.html` directly in your web browser or use VS Code's Live Server extension.

-**Note:** For the design to look complete, you should manually add an `images` folder and include placeholder images (e.g., `mouse-hero.jpg`, `mouse-model.png`) as referenced in the HTML.